roblaing/swipl-webapp-howto/unit2/README.md

 While my Javascript code will prevent innocent typos getting transmitted, it won't catch malicious tampering of the input data which can easily be done by editing the URL when GET is used.
 So it's wise to follow a belt and braces approach of having both the client and server validate the user's input.

+Next &mdash; Unit 3: <a href ="https://github.com/roblaing/swipl-webapp-howto/tree/master/unit3">Linking to a database</a>.